cfogelklou/os-concepts-for-dummies/README.md

 ```

-Despite executing twice in two different threads, shared_thread_loops only incremented once. x++ is not atomic and therefore we need to protect it.
+Despite executing twice in two different threads, shared_thread_loops only increments once. **shared_thread_loops++** is not atomic and therefore we need to protect it.

 Let's fix this with a critical section.